 - SMUD operates five fossil fuel power plants with no plans to close them down.
 That means by 2040, SMUD’s power plants will still emit over 1 million metric tons of global warming pollution.

-- Meanwhile, SMUD is working to make it harder for people to be a part of the solution by making and storing solar energy at home or at work.
+- Meanwhile, SMUD’s policies make it harder for people to be a part of the solution by making and storing solar energy at home or at work.

-- This is backwards.
-Given SMUD’s past leadership with respect to clean energy, energy efficiency and low rates, we need SMUD to do better.
+- We think SMUD can do better, especially given their past leadership with respect to clean energy, energy efficiency and low rates.

 SMUD’s Claims (& the rebuttal)